On some generalized Rapoport-Zink spaces: Ekedahl-Oort stratifications for good reductions of Rapoport-Zink spaces

-Let $G\tr{-Zip}^{\mu}$ be the stack of $G$-zips of type $\mu$ over $\ov{\F}_p$ (we refer to \cite{PWZ} and \cite{Zh} 1.2 for some basic facts about $G$-zips and the stack $G\tr{-Zip}^{\mu}$).
+Since our local Shimura datum is unramified, we can consider $G\tr{-Zip}^{\mu}$, the stack of $G$-zips of type $\mu$ over $\ov{\F}_p$ (we refer to \cite{PWZ} and \cite{Zh} 1.2 for some basic facts about $G$-zips and the stack $G\tr{-Zip}^{\mu}$).
 The underling set of geometric points of $G\tr{-Zip}^{\mu}$ is in canonical bijection with a subset $^J\W$ of the Weyl group $\W$ of $G$ (for a fixed choice of maximal torus).
-More precisely, $^J\W$ is the set of minimal length elements in the coset $\W_J\setminus\W$, where $J$ is the type of the parabolic subgroup of $G$ attached to $\{\mu\}$ in the usual way, and $\W_J$ is the associated subgroup of $\W$.
+More precisely, let $J$ be the type of the parabolic subgroup of $G$ attached to $\{\mu\}$ in the usual way, and $\W_J$ be the associated subgroup of $\W$, then $^J\W\subset \W$ is the set of elements $w\in\W$ that are of minimal length in their coset $\W_Jw$.
 There is a partial order $\preceq$ on $^J\W$ making which into a topological space, cf. \cite{Zh} 3.1 or \cite{W} 5.3.
 In fact we have isomorphisms of topological spaces cf. \cite{Zh} Theorem 3.1.5 and \cite{W} Proposition 5.12.

 \begin{theorem} There exists a formally smooth morphism which induces a decomposition

 where $\ov{\M}_w\subset \ov{\M}$ is locally closed ( could be empty). \end{theorem} \begin{proof} Assume first that $(G,[b],\{\mu\})$ is of Hodge type.
 Then the universal $p$-divisible group with crystalline Tate tensors gives rise to a $G$-zip of type $\mu$ $(I, I_+, I_-, \iota)$ on $\ov{\M}$ : the arguments of \cite{Zh} Theorem 2.4.1 apply to our local setting.
 Thus we get a morphism This morphism is $J_b(\Q_p)$-invariant.
 To show this morphism is formally smooth, one can apply the arguments for the proof of \cite{Zh} Theorem 3.1.2.
 More precisely, from the datum $(I_+, I_-, \iota)$ one can construct an $E_{G,\mu}$-torsor $\ov{\M}^\sharp$ over $\ov{\M}$, which sits in the following cartesian diagram: